Transvaginal Mesh Lawsuit Updates and Awards

 Transvaginal Mesh Lawsuit Allegations

 More than 100,000 transvaginal mesh lawsuits alleged the implants caused complications including pain, bleeding, infection, organ perforation and autoimmune problems.
-So far, one of the largest settlements was about $830 million for 20,000 cases.
-More than 47,000 lawsuits are still pending.
+So far, one of the largest mesh settlements was about $830 million for 20,000 cases.
+As an update, more than 47,000 lawsuits are still pending.
 Some women who filed lawsuits have won multi-million-dollar verdicts against mesh manufacturers.
 One of the jury verdicts sided with Christine Scott and her husband.
 They won a $5.5 million jury award in 2013.
 Since 2012, women who have sued companies over transvaginal mesh have won at least 20 verdicts in state and federal courts totaling around $300 million.
 By March 2017, multiple companies had settled thousands of claims for millions.

 As of September 2018, seven mesh makers faced 47,724 lawsuits in multidistrict litigation (MDL) in West Virginia.
 Johnson & Johnson’s Ethicon unit faces 22,527 lawsuits — the most of any manufacturer — followed by Boston Scientific at 15,277, Bard at 6,395 and American Medical at 3,102.
 FDA involvement in these cases have been instrumental to the progression of public safety warning and motions to remove the meshes from the market place.
 The timeline of the FDAs involvement can be summarized as follows: